Lacto vegetarianism: Jainism

 In the case of Jainism, the vegetarian standard is strict.
 It allows the consumption of only fruit and leaves that can be taken from plants without causing their death.
 This further excludes from the diet root vegetables like carrots, potatoes, onions, garlic, radish, turnips, turmeric, etc since uprooting plants is considered as bad karma in Jainism.
 Jains also do not consume honey since it is considered as stealing food and also because honey collecting destroys bee hives and bee eggs and bee larvae inside it.

 Sikhism

-The Namdharis, a Sikh sect follow a strict lacto-vegetarian diet and have quoted verses from the Guru Granth Sahib endorsing vegetarianism, they also advocate for cow protection.
+The Namdharis, a Sikh sect, follow a strict lacto-vegetarian diet and have quoted verses from the Guru Granth Sahib endorsing vegetarianism; they also advocate for cow protection.
 The Damdami Taksal also cite the Guru Granth Sahib and advocate a strict lacto-vegetarian diet.
 Eating meat is not allowed in any form including eggs, fish and gelatine.

 Lacto-vegetarians and vegans

-The primary difference between a vegan and a lacto-vegetarian diet is the avoidance of dairy products.
-Vegans do not consume dairy products, believing that their production causes the animal suffering or a premature death, or otherwise abridges animal rights.
+The primary difference between a vegan, an ovo-vegetarian and a lacto-vegetarian diet is the avoidance of dairy products and honey.
+Vegans do not consume dairy products (like ovo-vegetarians) and honey (unlike ovo-, lacto-, or ovo-lacto vegetarians), believing that their production causes the animal suffering or a premature death, or otherwise abridges animal rights.